LingxiTang/NoGRCExperiment/README.md

 (Scenario)_results:                        folders containing actual/hypothetical election results

-(Scenario)_SeatChange:                Main calculations files and visualisations on detailed results for each scenario
+SeatChange:                Main calculations files and visualisations on detailed results for each scenario

 GRC vs SMC seats:                     Parliament seats which are in GRC and SMCs over the years

-Results_Visualitsation_interaction:   Interactive dashboard to compare actual and hypothetical election results
+Results_Visualisation_interaction:   Interactive dashboard to compare actual and hypothetical election results